 To ensure a meaningful and respectful visit to Sachsenhausen, consider the following tips when planning your trip:

-Preserving History and Learning for the Future
+Historical Protection and Education for the Future